 Our primary goal in OAK, however, is that young athletes enjoy their time orienteering, gain some useful skills, and remain active for life, no matter where their lives take them!

 All OAK coaches are enthusiastic and experienced orienteers.
 We will endeavor to have both female and male coaches, however most likely groups will be mixed (depending on age and ability).
-Some of our coaches for 2022:

 - Map understanding: Knowing that the map is reduction small scale and simplification version of reality.